dapperstats/bbplot/README.md

 **J. L. Simonis** is presently the sole author of `bbplot`.

-If you are interested in contibuting, see the Contributor Guidelines.
-(Forthcoming)
+If you are interested in contibuting, see the [Contributor Guidelines](Forthcominghttps://github.com/dapperstats/bbplot/blob/master/CONTRIBUTING.md).